hammerheim-game/hammerheim-rules/8-scenarios.md

 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 | |2D6| 3| 0| 4| 5| 3| 2| D6+1|10|
 ##### Special Rules
-**Fear:**
+**Fear:** Chaos Spawns cause Fear.
-**Immune to Psychology:**
+**Immune to Psychology:** Chaos Spawns are unfeeling, unthinking monsters and are thus Immune to Psychology.
 **Movement:** To move a spawn, roll a Scatter die and move it 2D6" in that direction, moving around obstacles as necessary.
 Should the Scatter die come up with a 'hit' the Spawn moves directly towards the nearest visible enemy model on the table.
-**Skull of Steel:** In any turn in which the spawn rolls an injury result of “Knocked Down” or “Stunned”, ignore the result, instead reduce the monster's attacks to a D3 result, instead of the D6+1 given in the profile.
+**Skull of Steel:** In any turn in which the spawn rolls an injury result of “Knocked Down” or “Stunned”, ignore the result, instead reduce the monster's attacks to a D3 result, and instead of the D6+1 given in the profile.
 This hindrance will continue until the Spawn's next turn, then it is removed.
 **Large:** Chaos Spawn are _Large_ sized.
 ##### Experience
-**+1 For wounding the Beast:** Any Hero or Henchman earns +1 Experience for each wound he inflicts on the Chaos Spawn.
+**+1 For wounding the Beast:** Any Hero or Henchman earns +1 Experience for each wound they inflict on the Chaos Spawn.
 **+1 For taking the Beast out of action:** The Hero or Henchman that puts the Chaos Spawn out of action gets a bonus +1 experience.